-Founded in 1999, Café Zimmermann is one of the leading Baroque ensembles in France and in the rest of Europe.
-Led by violinist Pablo Valetti and harpsichordist Céline Frisch, the ensemble brings together soloists who are eager to bring back to life the artistic atmosphere conveyed by Gottfried Zimmermann’s establishment in 18th century Leipzig.
+Founded in 1999, Café Zimmermann is one of the leading baroque ensembles in France and in the rest of Europe.
+Led by violinist Pablo Valetti and harpsichordist Céline Frisch, the ensemble brings together soloists who are eager to bring back to life the artistic atmosphere conveyed by Gottfried Zimmermann’s establishment in the 18th century in Leipzig.
 Café Zimmermann collaborated with artists such as Emöke Barath, Giuliano Carmignola, Rupert Charlesworth, Lorenzo Coppola, Maarten Engeltjes, Damien Guillon, Kristina Hammarström, Christian Immler, Roberta Invernizzi, Sophie Karthäuser, Gustav Leonhardt, Lenneke Ruiten, Carolyn Sampson, Andreas Staier, Dominique Visse, as well as the choirs Les Elements, Aedes, Vox Luminis and Accentus.

-The album recordings of Café Zimmermann are acclaimed by the audience and the press, especially its spirited and contrasting renditions of J.S.
-Bach’s concertante music, which were awarded 5 Diapason d'Or .
-A new album dedicated to the italian composer Francesco Geminiani, will be published in September 2018 under Alpha Classics.
+The album recordings of Café Zimmermann are acclaimed by the audience and the press, especially the renditions of J.S.
+Bach’s concertante music, which were awarded the Diapason d'Or in 2011.
+A new album dedicated to the "Lamento", featuring countertenor Damien Guillon, is to be released in 2020 under Alpha Classics.

 © Café Zimmermann